T of C

 7. 曲子 Quzi compared to 調子 Diaozi

-I have no idea on what basis Xu Jian makes this comparison.
+I do not know on what basis Xu Jian makes this comparison.

 (Return)